50+ Silent Auction Items You Can Get for Free for Your Next Fundraiser

 Here’s another great auction item for families.
 Offer some story time sessions with volunteers who can really engage children with their readings of popular picture books and novels.
 These readers can also include activities along with the readings and perform in front of entire groups of kids, making this a fun mini-event in itself.

 An additional way to do this is to find the author of a popular book and see if they’d be willing to do a reading of their own work.
 This can even be done through Zoom calls or livestreaming videos if distance is a factor.
+This is a great item idea for a virtual fundraising.

 35. City Tour